Defining questions to get you started

 When I was eleven, my great-aunt Gretchen passed away and left me something that changed my life: a library of about five thousand books.
 Some of my best days were spent arranging and reading her books.
 Since then, I have wanted to be a librarian.

-Comments: Quite interesting, direct, new spin to reading and catches attention in a unique way and professors will remember this student who had her own library!
+Comments: Quite interesting, direct, new spin to reading and catches your attention in a unique way and professors will remember this student who had her own library!

 Sample of boring opening